unkownpr/Notlok/README.md

 ## 📄 License

+**This is proprietary software - NOT open source.**

-This project requires a valid license key to use.
-Get yours at [notlok.app](https://notlok.app)
+Notlok is a commercial product that requires a valid license key to use.
+The source code is available for reference and contributions, but you may NOT:

+- ❌ Use this software without a valid license
+- ❌ Redistribute or sell copies
+- ❌ Remove or modify license checks
+- ❌ Create derivative commercial products

+✅ You MAY contribute improvements via Pull Requests

+**Get your license key at [notlok.app](https://notlok.app)**

 ## 🔗 Links